All About Droopy Eyelid (Ptosis) »

 The ptosis caused by muscle disease, the neurological problems of local eye problems, your doctor will treat the underlying cause which subsequently reduces the effect of a droopy eyelid.

 The prognosis of the ptosis surgery is good.
 In some cases, the eyes may remain open slightly during sleep after surgery.
-So, it is advised to put nighttime lubricating eye drops or gel to prevent drying of eyes.
+So, it is advised to put nighttime lubricating eye drops or gel to prevent the drying of the eyes.